apecloud/kubeblocks/docs/user_docs/quick-start/run-kubeblocks-on-playground-on-local-host.md

 ---
-title: Run KubeBlocks on a playground
+title: Run KubeBlocks on Playground on local host
-description: How to run KubeBlocks on a playground
+description: How to run KubeBlocks on Playground
 sidebar_position: 1
 ---

-# Run KubeBlocks on a playground
+# Run KubeBlocks on Playground on local host
-This guide uses one `kbcli` command to create a KubeBlocks demo environment (a playground) quickly on your local host.
+This guide uses one `kbcli` command to create a KubeBlocks demo environment (Playground) quickly on your local host.
-With a playground, you can try KubeBlocks and some ApeCloud MySQL features.
-This guide introduces how to install a playground and how to try KubeBlocks on the playground.
+With Playground, you can try KubeBlocks and some ApeCloud MySQL features.
+This guide introduces how to install Playground and how to try KubeBlocks on Playground.

 ***Before you start***

-Ensure the following requirements are met so the playground and other functions can run fluently.
+Ensure the following requirements are met, so Playground and other functions can run fluently.

 * Minimum system requirements:
   * CPU: 4 cores